tychonievich/graphics/md/mp/raytracer.md

 	- store this in a list separate from other geometry; it will be index by later `tri`

 `tri` $i_1$ $i_2$ $i_3$
-:	- defines a triangle connecting three vertice from previous `xyz` commands
+:	- defines a triangle connecting three vertices from previous `xyz` commands
 	- indices are 1-based; negative indices count from the back of the current vertex list
 	- capture any current state as part of the triangle's material